 • Stable environmental conditions -> prevent temperature and humidity fluctuations

-What the PFU Measures - The Reality of Series Production
+What the PFU measures - the reality of series production

 Human Different operators, applied force, posture, level of experience

-Machine Temperature behavior, wear, calibration deviations
+Machine Temperature behaviour, wear, calibration deviations

-The Crucial Comparison: MFU and PFU at a Glance
+The crucial comparison: MFU and PFU at a glance

-FeatureMFU (Machine Capability Study)PFU (Process Capability Study)
+CharacteristicMFU (Machine Capability Study)PFU (Process Capability Study)

-StandardVDI/VDE 2645 Part 2VDI/VDE 2645 Part 3
+StandardVDI/VDE 2645 Sheet 2VDI/VDE 2645 Sheet 3

 MetricCm / CmkCp / Cpk

-Typical threshold (Automotive)Cmk ≥ 1,67Cpk ≥ 1,67
+Typical limit (Automotive)Cmk ≥ 1,67Cpk ≥ 1,67

-Practical Example: Cmk 1.67 in the Lab - Cpk 0.95 in Production
+Practical example: Cmk 1.67 in the lab - Cpk 0.95 in production

-Consider a realistic scenario from automotive assembly:
+Let us look at a realistic scenario from automotive assembly quality assurance:

 Three months later in ongoing production: the PFU shows a Cpk of 0.95.
 The process is not capable.
 What happened?

-What Cmk and Cpk Really Tell You
+What Cmk and Cpk really tell you

 🔧

-MFU for Tool Procurement
+MFU during Tool Procurement

 arrow_forward